hotwax/oms-documentation/user-manuals/how-to/Transfer-order-fulfillment.md

     - The `Open` tab displays items that have not yet been shipped.

     - The `Completed` tab displays items that have been shipped.

+After processing a partial shipment of a transfer order item, it will be listed in the `completed tab`.
+Store associates have the option to ship the remaining items in the transfer order at a later time, and these remaining items will then be visible in the `Open tab`.

 5. Store associates can scan barcodes or manually enter the quantity of items to be shipped in the Item cards.